 For Leaders, Everything.

-We tend to equate love with family where the priority is caring over profit.
-Of course, business leaders must focus on the bottom line or there will be nothing to lead.
-But the two are not mutually exclusive.
-Great leaders—love leaders—care deeply about how they lead.
-And during COVID-19, it’s apparent:
+We equate the L Word with family relationships, where we tend to prioritize caring over money.
+Of course, without focus on the bottom line, we’ve got nothing to lead.
+But heart and profit are not mutually exclusive.
+Great leaders—love leaders—care deeply about how they lead organizations to success.
+And during COVID-19, there’s been a whole lotta love:

 - Landlords are waiving rent so people aren’t homeless

-- CEOs are pivoting production to manufacture masks and ventilators for donation
+- CEOs are pivoting to manufacture and donate key products

 - Leaders are self-reflecting in public forums